precice/openfoam-adapter/README.md

 and the solid participant reads temperatures.
 Both participants are executed in serial.
 The simulated time is 1s and results are written every 0.2s.

 In order to run the example, execute the script `Allrun`.
-You may see the progress by inspecting the files `Fluid.los` and `Solid.log`.
+You may see the progress by inspecting the files `Fluid.log` and `Solid.log`.
 At the end (or after the first write), execute `paraFoam -case Fluid &` to visualize the channel and add the `Solid.FOAM` file from the ParaView menu.
 In order to clean the results, use the script `Allclean`.
 An example of the visualized expected results can be found in `overview.png`.